 - Be your child’s/teen’s advocate.
 Perhaps you are not aggressive with your child/teen but a relative is.
 Don’t allow it.
 Don’t allow uncles, aunts, or grandmothers to criticize them.
 There are kind, firm ways you can advocate for your child/teen without hurting others’ feelings.
 For example, you could remove your child/teen or change the subject.
 You could also pull the offending adult aside and ask them politely but firmly to stop.
 If you suspect they are inappropriate with your child/teen when you are not present, make certain they are never left alone with your child/teen so that there are no opportunities for mistreatment.

 - Cultivate sibling kindness.
 Promote and practice sibling kindness by creating chances for siblings to appreciate one another.
 At dinnertime ask, “What did you notice your sister do today that was kind?”
 Also, find chances to guide siblings toward cooperation (versus competition).
 Siblings who are able to work together get regular practice in being collaborative and will translate that practice into their school (and later into their workplace) relationships.

 - Learn strategies that promote responsibility instead of resorting to yelling and/or punishment.

-- Model behaviors (and your children/teens will notice and learn!).6 Here are some ways that you can deal with your own upset or anger when your child/teen misbehaves so that you can replace your own power-over strategies with empowering ones.
+- Model behaviors, and your child/teen will notice and learn.6 Here are some ways that you can deal with your own upset or anger when your child/teen misbehaves so that you can replace your own power-over strategies with empowering ones.

 - Create a plan.
 This is critical so you’ll know exactly what you’ll say, where you’ll go to calm down, and what you’ll do and consider when you are calming down.
 Then, prepare your family so that they understand your plan, will recognize when they see it, and can learn from it.